Alanna Edmundson, Senior Product and Pricing Leader

 You could benefit from a free and quick chat today.

 Stock market-based investments are not like Building Society savings accounts.
 The value of your investments and any income can go down or up and you may get back less than you invest.
-The way your savings are taxed depends on your personal circumstances.
+Tax treatment depends on your personal circumstances.
 Tax rules may change in the future.